This page last modified 2017 September 23

 If you like my work, please tell other people, and please ask them also to respect my authorship.

-Likely I say the following more than once on this site: In a TV show about pickers, a seller tells them that you never regret what you do buy, you always regret what you didn't buy.
 I do regret all my blathering on but I regret more what I took so much for granted that I did not bother to say it.
-Too often, that is exactly the material that people do not share with me and that they most wish to learn.
-This oversight undermines what you do say.
+My oversight undermined what I did say.
 I try to correct these mistakes not in revisions of the material I have already written but in separate essays later.
 Sorry for any confusion.

 Some "stub" pages have little content now but will have content in the future.